-How much heparin do I use? \\\\\mL \\\\\ units/mL
+How much heparin do I use? mL units/mL uv much nebarm uv r use.

-- 12. Scrub injection cap again for 15 seconds with cleaning wipe using friction. - 13.
-Allow injection cap to dry for 15 seconds.
-Do not touch, wipe, fan or blow on injection cap to help it dry. - 14.
-Remove top of heparin syringe and remove any air bubbles from syringe. - 15.
-Attach heparin syringe to clean injection cap.
+- 12. Scrub the injection cap again for 15 seconds with cleaning wipe using friction. - 13.
+Allow the injection cap to dry for 15 seconds.
+Do not touch, wipe, fan or blow on the injection cap to help it dry. - 14.
+Remove the top of the heparin syringe and remove any air bubbles from the syringe. - 15.
+Attach the heparin syringe to the clean injection cap.
 Make sure that neither the cap nor the syringe tip touches anything, including your fingers.
-If it does, throw it away and start over. - 16.
-Open clamp and push heparin into your child's line.
-Close clamp while pushing the last 0.5 mL into your child's line. - 17.
-Remove syringe from line and throw it away. - 18.
-Place new alcohol impregnated protective cap on injection cap. - 19.
+If it does, throw it away, and start over again. - 16.
+Open the clamp and push the heparin into your child's line.
+Close the clamp while pushing the last 0.5 mL into your child's line. - 17.
+Remove the syringe from the line, and throw it away. - 18.
+Place a new alcohol impregnated protective cap on the injection cap. - 19.
 Always push the heparin in last.
 This helps to prevent a blood clot from forming in the line. - 20.
-If your child has more than 1 line, repeat these steps for other lines.
+If your child has more than one line, repeat these steps for other lines.